-Trump hosted a who’s who of Silicon Valley at the White House Thursday, including Sam Altman, Mark Zuckerberg, Sergey Brin, Safra Catz, Bill Gates, and Tim Cook.
+Trump hosted a who’s who of Silicon Valley on Thursday at the White House, including Sam Altman, Mark Zuckerberg, Sergey Brin, Safra Catz, Bill Gates, and Tim Cook.

 Notably missing: Elon Musk.

 The dinner came after tech leaders met as part of the White House’s new Artificial Intelligence Education task force, chaired by first lady Melania Trump.
-The group’s meeting was the second since Trump signed an executive order in April seeking to implement AI into children’s education.
+It was the group’s second meeting since Trump signed an executive order in April seeking to implement AI into children’s education.

 During opening remarks at the dinner table, Trump reciprocated the flattery, saying his assembled guests were “leading a revolution in business” in developing artificial intelligence.